Electricity: The Most Critical Of Critical Sector With Cyber Risk

 Bad actors such as organized crime groups and rogue nation-states know this and are going after the electricity sector with more cyberattacks than ever before.

 They are also targeting the supply chain first, to infiltrate and use as the “backdoor” into the electricity sector.
 So not only are the 3,300 electricity utilities in the U.S. prime targets, so are its suppliers.

 In my book, Next Level Cybersecurity: Detect The Signals, Stop The Hack, in one of the cases, I show how a rogue nation-state broke into several “staging targets” first.
 These were suppliers.
-They used the suppliers as the “back door” to break into the electricity utilities to steal detailed information about the Crown Jewels (i.e. mission-critical cyber assets and systems) to plan the eventual attack on the utilities.
-The book shows what a cyber attack chain is and reveals the common signals to look for to detect the attacker timely, regardless of whether you are an electricity utility or other type of entity.
+They used the suppliers as the “back door” to break into the electric utilities to steal detailed information about the Crown Jewels (i.e., mission-critical cyber assets and systems) to plan the eventual attack on the utilities.
+The book shows what a cyber-attack chain is and reveals the common signals to look for to detect the attacker timely, regardless of whether you are an electric utility or other types of entity.

 The U.S. President’s National Infrastructure Advisory Council (NIAC) warned in its December 2018 “Surviving a Catastrophic Power Outage” Report that: